Hansel and Gretel (2007 film): Plot

-A year later on Christmas, Eun-soo has married Hae-young and they have a baby boy.
+A year later, on Christmas, Eun-soo has married Hae-young, and they have a baby boy.
 As he goes out to buy milk, he wonders if that encounter was only a dream.
 His collection of news clippings of the missing Byun (revealed to be a serial killer) suggests it is real.
 He comes across the children's notebook.
 The pages are all blank except the last one, which shows the three children holding hands and smiling.
-They have given up now and realized that they don't need parents to be a family.
+They have given up and realized they don't need parents to be a family.
 Eun-soo looks out the window to the snow outside.
 Man-bok, Young-hee, and Jung-soon go back into the woods.